 Run the importer and you will see the results shortly.
 Here is an example:

-Connecting Magento to Google Sheets – recap
+Connecting Magento to Google Sheets – resources

-Once you get a grasp on how connecting Magento to Google Sheets works, you will have an easy time creating new importers and adjusting them to your needs.
+Once you grasp how connecting Magento to Google Sheets works, you will have an easy time creating new importers and adjusting them to your needs.
 You will find each saved importer in your Coupler.io dashboard.
 This is also where you can edit their settings, duplicate them, or run them manually.

-We thank you for your time!Back to Blog
+That’s all.
+Many thanks for your time!Back to Blog